 When inventory is sold, the cost of goods sold is subtracted from sales to compute gross income.
-Amounts included in cost of goods sold are not subject to the BEAT unless the payments are made to an ‘expatriated entity’.
+Amounts included in cost of goods sold are not subject to the BEAT unless the payments are made to an ‘expatriated entity.’

-Gains or losses on the sale or exchange of capital assets held for more than 12 months are treated as long-term capital gains or losses.
+Except with respect to the sale of certain partnership interests held in connection with the performance of services, gains or losses on the sale or exchange of capital assets held for more than 12 months are treated as long-term capital gains or losses.
 Gains or losses on the sale or exchange of capital assets held for 12 months or less are treated as short-term capital gains or losses.
 The excess of net long-term capital gain over net short-term capital loss is considered net capital gain.
 Capital losses are allowed only as an offset to capital gains.
 An excess of capital losses over capital gains in a tax year may be carried back three years and carried forward five years to be used to offset capital gains.

 For dispositions of personal property and certain non-residential real property used in a trade or business, net gains are first taxable as ordinary income to the extent of the depreciation/cost recovery, with any remainder generally treated as capital gain.
 For other trade or business real property, net gains generally are taxed as ordinary income to the extent that the depreciation or cost recovery claimed exceeds the straight-line amount, with any remainder treated as capital gain.